 The VR Cinema is open from Wednesday to Sunday, with regular screenings between 2pm and 10pm.

 There are many big art museums in Amsterdam (and we’ll get to those in a second), but if you’re interested in contemporary art then you’ll also want to check out some of the hipper independent galleries.
 And you don’t get much cooler than KochxBos.

-Known for first introducing the public to artists like artists like Mark Ryden, Femke Hiemstra, Yoko d'Holbachie and Lori Early, Kochxbos describes itself as “the first independent North-European low-brow/pop-surrealist gallery”.
+Known for first introducing the public to artists like Mark Ryden, Femke Hiemstra, Yoko d'Holbachie and Lori Early, Kochxbos describes itself as “the first independent North-European low-brow/pop-surrealist gallery”.
 Although it’s a tiny place, you can feel the spirit of cutting-edge art flow through you as you peruse some pretty amazing artwork.

 The gallery is open Wed-Sat, 10am-6pm although it may be a good idea to phone ahead, as the first time we tried at 5pm on a wet Wednesday afternoon, they’d shut early and gone home for the day.

 Just round the corner from KochxBos is the Go Gallery, another small, independent gallery displaying contemporary art, this time with a more street-art vibe.
 Suitably enough, there’s an 11m tall mural on a building nearby (by artist duo The London Police), so you can’t fail to find it.

 While visiting some small art galleries can be intimidating, Go Gallery’s owners Farud and Oscar seem to have gone out of their way to create a relaxed vibe that makes visitors feel at home.
 They can also tell you a lot about what’s on their walls, which is all created by skilled artists, some of which are studying at the nearby Rietveld Academy.